zhihanyang2022/normalizing-flows-pytorch/README.md

 # VI with normalizing flows

-This repo documents my attempt at reproducing "Variational Inference with Normalizing Flows" in PyTorch.
+This repo documents my attempt at reproducing "Variational Inference with Normalizing Flows" in PyTorch:

+- Part 1: Approximating complex 2D distributions
+- Part 2: Fitting deep latent Gaussian models (in this case, a VAE)

 ## Approximating complex 2D distributions